CharlonTank/notion-cli-rs/README.md

 A powerful command-line interface for managing Notion tasks, written in Rust.
 Streamline your task management workflow directly from your terminal.

-> **Note**: This package is currently only available through GitHub installation.
-Crates.io publication is coming soon!

 [Installation](#installation) •
 [Features](#features) •
 [Setup Guide](#notion-setup-detailed-guide) •